hadisrour6/COMP_3005_Final_Project/README.md

-# COMP_3005_Final_Project
+# Health and Fitness Club Management Database System
-Health and Fitness Club Management System Final Project for COMP 3005
+Health and Fitness Club Management System project for COMP 3005

 ## About
 This is a database-driven applicated designed to streamline operations for a health and fitness club management system.
 It caters members, trainers,